What are academic records?

 See if your credential is eligible to be changed to an Honours Degree based on amendments made by the Ministry of Colleges & Universities.

-Discover the process of changing your preferred name on Stu-View, Blackboard, and more.
+Discover the process of changing your preferred name on Stu-View, Brightspace, and more.

 Holds on Student Records